 D. Student Research

-In the case of research involving human subjects that is conducted by undergraduate or graduate students as part of a course assignment or thesis project, the instructor of the class or project investigator shall be responsible for having the research reviewed by a college-level Human Subjects Review Committee whose responsibility is to review such research, using the Guidelines approved by the University Human Subjects Review Committee and attached as Appendix A (Review of Student Research with Human Subjects: Guidelines for College-Level Committees, page 13).
-The University-level committee (UHSRC) reviews all doctoral research.
+In the case of research involving human subjects that is conducted by undergraduate or graduate students as part of a course assignment or thesis project, the instructor of the class or project investigator shall be responsible for having the research reviewed in accordance with this policy.

 E. Course-Related Activities

-Course-related activities that use human subjects are exempt from review if the purpose of the activity is purely pedagogical and the results are intended solely for use within the classroom setting (see Appendix A for further discussion).
+Course-related activities that use human subjects are exempt from review if the purpose of the activity is purely pedagogical and the results are intended solely for use within the classroom setting.

 F. Cooperative Research

-In the event that a research project’s director or co-director is from another institution, the University Human Subjects Review Committee may accept a statement of approval from the Human Subjects Review Committee at the project director's home institution in lieu of review by the EMU Committee when and only when:
+In the event that a research project's director or co-director is from another institution, the University Human Subjects Review Committee may cede review to the other institution.
+The EMU Principal Investigator must complete a Cooperative Research application for review by the UHSRC Chair.

-If the project director of a collaborative research project is a faculty or staff member of Eastern Michigan University, the Eastern Michigan University Human Subjects Review Committee must review the project.
+If the Principal Investigator of a collaborative research project is a faculty or staff member of Eastern Michigan University, the Principal Investigator must submit a Cooperative Research Form in addition to the UHSRC Request for Human Subjects Approval form.
+The Eastern Michigan University Human Subjects Review Committee must review the project.

 G. Independent Research